The January Man

+This movie received negative reviews from critics.

 Plot

 On New Year's Eve, Manhattan socialite Alison Hawkins returns home from the evening's festivities.
 As she feeds her fish before going to bed, a killer uses a blue ribbon to strangle her to death.
 It is the latest murder by a serial killer who has been terrorizing the city for eleven months.

 The mayor, frustrated with the lack of progress in the case, tells NYPD commissioner Frank Starkey to bring in his brother, former detective Nick Starkey.
 This is a controversial decision, as Nick left the force in disgrace two years earlier but may be the only police officer brilliant enough to capture the killer.

 Frank talks Nick into returning, but only on the condition that he be able to cook dinner the next night for Frank's wife, Christine, who is Nick's ex-girlfriend.
 After a press conference announcing Nick's reinstatement, Christine and Nick have dinner.
 Old wounds are opened, including mention of a canceled check which indicated that Frank was involved in the scandal that got Nick fired.

 After reporting for work, Nick takes a different office than the one he was assigned because the light was not to the liking of his friend Ed, a painter.
 After getting Captain Alcoa to add Ed to the payroll as his assistant, Nick begins work on the case.
 His first lead is to speak to the mayor's daughter, Bernadette, who was a friend of Alison.
 After Nick and Bernadette visit Alison's apartment, he decides to let her stay at his apartment because she is too frightened to return to her own.